 Several mayors also hail from early nominating states, including Ryan Arndorfer of Britt, Iowa, and Suzanne Prentiss of Lebanon, New Hampshire.
 Another notable nod came from Breea Clark of Norman, Oklahoma, Sen. Elizabeth Warren's hometown.

 Buttigieg, the first gay candidate to make traction in a presidential campaign, joined the 2020 Democratic presidential primary as a relatively unknown candidate earlier this year but had a surge of momentum.
-He would win a general election against President Trump by nine points, the Quinnipiac poll showed.
+He would win a general election against Donald Trump by nine points, the Quinnipiac poll showed.

 Read the statement here.